LaurentClaessens/yanntricks/branches_description.md

 Then the script `testing.sh` will launch `figures_demo` three times with a parameter indicating the list to be used.
 The aim is to compile each picture only the right number of time.
-This should reduce the test time.
+This should reduce the test duration.

 # minmax

-Make less use of the Sage'function `get_minmax_data` which leads to indeterministic results.
+Make less use of the Sages'function `get_minmax_data` which leads to indeterministic results.

 # newTests